Route all transmission-daemon traffic over OpenVPN by using network namespaces

-Our preparations are finally done and we're ready to launch transmission-daemon, but we need to launch it inside our new
+Preparations are done and we're ready to launch transmission-daemon, but we need to launch it inside our new

 vpn network namespace.
 Fortunately, since version 242 systemd supports

-NetworkNamespacePath option which is going to be very handy for us.
+NetworkNamespacePath option that is very handy for us.

 Copy the unit file, we're going to edit it: